Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 I don’t believe for a minute that God guarantees us a pay raise if we obey Him.
 But I do know that God honors those who place their faith in Him.
 Jesus summarized it this way: But seek first His kingdom and His righteousness; and all these things shall be added unto you (Matthew 6:33).

-In other words, order your world around your Heavenly Father’s priorities for you and then trust Him to fill the gaps created by your faithfulness.
+In other words, order your world around your Heavenly Father’s priorities for you.
+And then trust Him to fill the gaps created by your faithfulness.
 Instead of asking God to stand watch over family while you give to your career what belongs at home, turn the prayer around.
-Go home, seek Him first, and ask Him to watch over things at work.
+Go home, and seek Him first.
+And ask Him to watch over things at work.
 In time, you will discover that when you prioritize correctly at work and at home, God will honor you in both arenas.
 Everybody wins.

 MISPLACED LOYALTY

 Let’s face it.
 One day you will come home from the office for the last time.
 Nobody retires from his or her family to spend his or her final days in the office.
-Your last day may be at sixty-five when you retire or at thirty-five when you are laid off.
+Your last day may be at sixty-five when you retire.
+Or it could be at thirty-five when you are laid off.
 Either way, you are coming home.
 What and who you come home to will be determined by what and who you choose to cheat between now and then.

 I have seen too many men and women cheat their family of giving them enough of your personal time, only to find that the companies they worked for, were not nearly as faithful to them as they were to the company.